 Is there a lunch designated area at Brucemore?

-There is not a designated area inside the museum for eating; however, if your group would like to have a picnic lunch at the site, please let us know while scheduling you tour and trash cans can be provided.
+There is not a designated area inside the museum for eating; however, if your group would like to have a picnic lunch outside on the grounds, please let us know while scheduling you tour and trash cans can be provided.
 Picnic tables are not available, but you are welcome to bring your own blankets or chairs to sit on.

 Does my group have to arrive together?

 Your group does not have to arrive at the same time; however, only the contact who made the reservation can add to the reservation.
 We require groups to pay with one payment.
 Please let chaperones know a location where they can meet your group.

 What is your payment policy?